MaryColasanto/VBA-Challenge/README.md

 ## Bonus Assignment ##

-The bonus assignment asks for additional analysis of the data: greatest percent increase and decrease and greatest total volume.
+The bonus assignment asks for additional analyses: greatest percent increase and decrease and greatest total volume.
 It also requests that we analyze the data for all three years provided.

 New columns headers for "Greatest % Increase", "Greatest % Decrease", "Greatest Total Volume", "Ticker", and "Value" were added.